Conveyancing Newcastle NSW

 Although it seems quite straightforward, property law can be quite complex and conveyancing has to consider issues such as contract terms and conditions, mortgages, covenants, easements, caveats, the type of property title, the type of tenancy, local council regulations and zoning to name just a few.

-Buying and selling property is one of the biggest financial decisions you will make, so it pays to get sound legal advice from specialist conveyancing solicitors.
+Buying and selling property is one of the biggest financial decisions you will make, so it pays to get sound legal advice from specialist conveyancing and property law solicitors.

 arrange a consultation with one of our experienced licensed conveyancers or conveyancing solicitors in Newcastle

 The process starts with the draft contract of sale being drawn up.
 This includes street address and legal property title details, completion period, inclusions and exclusions of sale and any special conditions specific to the particular property.

 The purchaser needs to get legal advice, review the contract, arrange inspections and start making loan arrangements before any contracts are signed.

 The contract is signed by both parties, and may be immediately binding, depending on the circumstances of the sale.
 You may however, have a cooling off period available, or be able to withdraw from the contract under certain conditions, so it’s important that you know the exact terms and conditions written into the contract.

 Prior to settlement, adjustments to the purchase price are agreed upon between the parties to cover council and water rates as well as other costs which may be allowed for in the contract.
 There is a set length of time between the contract becoming binding and the contract being settled or completed.
 In this time the purchaser of the property has a lot to do including conducting various checks on the property, paying transfer duty, organising insurance and getting any loan arrangements in order, and the seller of the property should be making arrangements with their bank to have any mortgage discharged as well as making plans to move.